 A live axle is simply a driven solid axle.
-Meaning, it transmits power to the wheel, unlike its torsion beam counterpart which has no power being fed to the wheels.
+Meaning, it transmits power to the rear wheels, unlike its torsion beam counterpart which has no power being fed to the wheels.
 Live axle rear suspensions are commonly found on buses, light trucks, and some light and medium-duty SUVs and pickups.
 The system can either be sprung by coil springs or leaf springs.
 It’s also important to note that since the system is more rugged, it is more reliable with concern to heavy load capacities.

-Independent Suspension System
+Independent Suspension Systems

 Unlike its counterpart, this type of suspension system does not feature a bar connecting both wheels.
 Rather, each wheel is given its own spring and shock combo, which gives a more comfortable riding experience.
-That’s because a bump or pothole that affects one wheel won’t influence the other – meaning, when one wheel is pushed upwards by a bump, the adjacent wheel will stay on the ground unaffected.
-Independent suspension systems can be used either in front or rear, with the former being the common nowadays to keep the front wheels on the ground and pointing the car in the right direction.
+That’s because a bump or pothole that affects one wheel won’t influence the other—meaning, when one wheel is pushed upwards by a bump, the adjacent wheel will stay on the ground unaffected.
+Independent suspension systems can be used either in front or rear, with the former being common nowadays to keep the front wheels on the ground and pointing the car in the right direction.

 There are different variations of independent suspension systems.
 With consistent technological advancement, the automotive industry now has a handful on its list and each one has its advantages and disadvantages.
 Without further delay, here are three common forms of independent suspension systems.

 This type of independent suspension system uses either a wishbone or a substantial compression link that is stabilized by a secondary link.
 Some people refer to it as a shock absorber built inside a coil spring.
 It is commonly found under front-wheel-drive cars, like the Kia Soluto.
 A MacPherson strut is among the most cost-effective independent suspension system as it uses fewer parts, meaning it’s simpler and easier to manufacture.